-We talked about maskne a few weeks ago, but another thing has been happening to me recently.
-My lips are really dry and chapped.
+We talked about maskne a few weeks ago, but there’s another thing has happened to me recently: my lips are really dry and chapped.

 Moisturizing and exfoliating are like peanut butter and jelly.
-You can use the fanciest lip balms in the world, but you want to get that layer of dead skin off of the top so all the good ingredients can penetrate.
+You can use the fanciest lip balms in the world, but you want to get that layer of dead skin off the top so all the good ingredients can penetrate.
 I love a good lip scrub for the job.
-After a shower when your lips are moist and soft, apply to your lips in a circular motion and wipe off excess with a warm washcloth.
+After a shower, when your lips are moist and soft, apply a scrub to your lips in a circular motion and wipe off the excess with a warm washcloth.

 If you have severely cracked, dry lips, you would be better off without using any granules.
 (That would be like putting sugar in an open wound.)
 Use a warm, wet washcloth and slowly move it around to gently buff lips.
 It will take longer, but it’s worth it to not do any more damage.

-You don’t have to do this step, but a lip serum might be what you were missing in your life.
+You don’t have to do this step, but a lip serum might be what you are missing in your life.
 Just like their facial counterparts, lip serums target a whole host of concerns while hydrating and nourishing the very delicate skin on your lips.
-Depending on the formula, they can penetrate deeper and more effectively than traditional lip balm formulas.
-When choosing a lip serum, think thinner, creamier textures, not heavy waxes, which will sit on top of skin.
+Depending on the formula, they can penetrate deeper and more effectively than traditional lip balms.
+When choosing a lip serum, think thinner, creamier textures and not heavy waxes, which will sit on top of skin.

 As we age, more lines appear on lips as our lip line fades.
-Fresh Sugar Lip Serum Advanced Therapy helps to define the lip contour, smooth the look of fine lines, improve elasticity so that lips appear firmer and more toned.
-Glossier Bubblewrap Eye + Lip Cream contains peptides, fruit extracts and natural hydrators such as hyaluronic acid, squalane and avocado oil, which help make lips look fresher, smoother, and more hydrated.
+Fresh Sugar Lip Serum Advanced Therapy helps to define the lip contour, smooths the look of fine lines and improves elasticity so lips appear firmer.
+Glossier Bubblewrap Eye + Lip Cream has peptides, fruit extracts and natural hydrators such as hyaluronic acid, squalane and avocado oil to help make lips look fresher, smoother and more hydrated.

 If your lips are in really bad shape, a medicated lip balm such as Dr. Dans CortiBalm Lip Balm could be helpful in this step.
 Originally made for clients on Accutane, an acne drug with side effects such as extremely dry skin, it contains 1% hydrocortisone, a topical steroid used to treat skin irritations, rashes, eczema and more.
 This isn’t designed to be used forever, though, since it can cause skin thinning.
 If your lips haven’t healed in a week, consult a dermatologist.